Noel Neill: Personal life

 In 1943, Neill married makeup artist Harold Lierley in Hollywood, California.
 The marriage was annulled shortly afterward.
 Neill then married William Behrens in 1953 in Santa Monica, California; the marriage ended in divorce in 1962.
 While still married to Behrens, the Superman television program was cancelled.
 It was then that her acting career diminished and Neill became a homemaker, later working in the television department at United Artists.
 Following her divorce from Behrens, Neill married Joel Taylor.
 The marriage lasted seven years and ended with the couple divorcing in 1971.

 A fall at her Tucson, Arizona, home in 2010 resulted in Neill suffering from a hip fracture.
 She was hospitalized following surgery to repair the fracture at Tucson Medical Center.

 Death

 Following an extended illness, Neill died in Tucson on July 3, 2016, at age 95.
 Her publicist and biographer, Larry Ward, paid tribute to her role as Lois Lane, as did actor Mark Hamill.
 Neill had no immediate surviving family members.

-In November 2017, the TV show Supergirl paid tribute by naming a character Noel Neill in the 3rd season episode "Midvale", portrayed by Erica Durance (who also played Lois Lane in Smallville before replacing Laura Benanti as Alura Zor-El post-season three of "Supergirl").